IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-4-monitor.md

 }
 ```

 Metrics that are created this way have names that have two parts: a _namespace_, and a _name_.
-In the example, the namespace is always the string `COLLECTED_METRIC_NAMESPACE ("TemperatureSample")`, but a Java class can also be used as a namespace.
+In the example, the namespace is always the string `COLLECTED_METRIC_NAMESPACE ("TemperatureSample")`, but a Java™ class can also be used as a namespace.

 The values of the metrics are update-only in the Beam `PTransform` classes.
 The current value of a metric can be retrieved only by querying the `PipelineResult` after you submit the pipeline.